shamohamin/expandable-lock-free-hashtable/README.md

-# expandable-hash-table
+# expandable-lock-free-hashtable
-This repository implements different implementation of a concurrent probing hashtable.
+implementation of a concurrent probing hashtable.
 Each of this methods that have been implemented in this repository are linearizable.

 - file alg_a.h: [A algorithm] Implements a concurrent hashtable that each slot has its lock (fine-grain locking approach).